raiden-network/raiden-contracts/raiden_contracts/tests/README.md

 # Raiden Network Smart Contracts Tests

-## Current Package Structure:

-- `raiden_contracts`
-    - `contracts`
-        - `lib` - libraries used by core contracts
-        - `services` - contains 3rd party services contracts
-        - `test` - test contracts used to test core contracts
-        - raiden core contracts files
-    - `data` - compiled contracts data & deployment information
-    - `data_0.3._` - compiled contracts data & deployment information for an older version with only a channel limit of 100 tokens
-    - `deploy` - deployment & verification scripts
-    - `tests`
-        - `fixtures` - fixtures used by all tests
-        - `property` - property tests for core contracts
-        - `unit` - unit tests for internal functions in core contracts
-        - `utils` - specific utilities for tests, closely related to the contracts logic
-        - main test files for both core & service contracts
-    - `utils`
-        - general utilities for tests (signing, merkle trees, logs), independent of the contracts logic
-        - some utilities related to the contracts logic that might be exported by projects using the package
-    - `constants.py` - package deliverable, constants used by projects that import the package
-    - `contract_manager.py` - package deliverable, used by projects that import the package, gets the correct compiled contracts data based on version
-- setup files for requirements, builds etc.

 ## Writing Tests

 - when implementing a new feature or changing code, make sure your PR also contains tests that cover the changes.